Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-017-SoftReset.md

 # Exercise 017 - Soft Reset

+Take your first step into this fantastic journey by following the instructions in this exercise, and unlock the secrets of time-traveling developers.
+Good luck, and may the force of Git be with you!

+As a new time-traveling developer, you have been given the task to master this technique.
+Your mission, should you choose to accept it, is to learn the art of soft reset and never worry about your packed luggage while traveling through time.

+In a universe where time travelers use Git as their favorite tool, they've discovered the ultimate way to pack their bags and undo their past mistakes without losing their luggage - the soft reset.

 In this exercise, you'll learn how to use git reset with the `--soft` option to undo commits, while keeping the changes staged.